 BitFlowPreview- This application demonstrates real-time display with a fully zoomable display window.
 Images can be saved to disk from the File menu.
-If you are using a Gen 2 board, you can switch between BFML modes.
+If you are using a Gen 2 board, you can switch between mode in the BFML file.
 Raw output from Bayer color camera cameras will be de-mosaiced in software and display in full RGB color.